Vyral/mcpherson-sisters/_posts/2020-08-20-q-how-do-i-find-the-right-investment-property.md

 **7\.
 Carpet.** Carpet is cheap, it looks fantastic, and it’s warm and inviting.
 Again, go neutral.&nbsp;

-If you follow all these tips, you’ll have an excellent flip or investment property\!&nbsp;
+If you follow all these tips, you’ll have an excellent flip or investment property!&nbsp;

 Call or email us if you have further questions about finding the right investment property or real estate in general.
 We would love to speak with you.